kanishchugh/Anime-Recommender/README.md

 [![Product Name Screen Shot](static/Screenshot%20.png)]()

-Anime Recommender is an end-to-end project that is deployed on railway using a simple scraping api from https://cdn.animenewsnetwork.com and created a dataset from it.
+Anime Recommender is an end-to-end project that is deployed on render using a simple scraping api from https://cdn.animenewsnetwork.com and created a dataset from it.

 The recommender system will use a cosine similarity metric after using a sentence transformer to tokenize the strings to determine how similar two anime are and then create a count vectorizer matrix of all the animes. and save it into a pickle file to be used again and again without having the need to calculate the data again and again.